PewFam/Imagator2.0/README.md

 requierments =>

-quo, sys, os, colorama, urllib
+quo, sys, os, colorama, urllib, pathlib

 # Do not
 open exe file in default terminal, you dont will see colors